k2s/nightscout/README.md

-# Nightscout Web Monitor with alternative storage
+# Nightscout Web Monitor with alternative SQLite storage

 Sqlite3 supports JSON documents and is also able to apply indexes on structured data.
 For more information see https://www.sqlite.org/json1.html.